miguelandy875/alx-low_level_programming/README.md

-This director containes C source code
+This repo containes C source code for projects done at ALX SE program